Whimsy Stick

 Midday (15 to 30 min)

-Mental work: cognitive enrichment, scent games, basic obedience drilling, or trick training.
-Huskies are smart and bored brains generate behavioral problems.
+Also, mental work: cognitive enrichment, scent games, basic obedience drilling, or trick training.
+In practice, huskies are smart and bored brains generate behavioral problems.
 This block is non-negotiable.

 PM